-S. Pentlavalli, Chambers, P., Binulal Nelson Sathy, O'Doherty, M., Chalanqui, M., Kelly, D. J., Haut-Donahue, T., McCarthy, H. O., and Dunne, N. J., “Simple Radical Polymerization of Poly(Alginate-Graft-N-Isopropylacrylamide) Injectable Thermoresponsive Hydrogel with the Potential for Localized and Sustained Delivery of Stem Cells and Bioactive Molecules”, Macromol Biosci, 2017.
+S. Pentlavalli, Chambers, P., Binulal Nelson Sathy, O'Doherty, M., Chalanqui, M., Kelly, D. J., Haut-Donahue, T., McCarthy, H. O., and Dunne, N. J., “Simple Radical Polymerization of Poly(Alginate-Graft-N-Isopropylacrylamide) Injectable Thermoresponsive Hydrogel with the Potential for Localized and Sustained Delivery of Stem Cells and Bioactive Molecules.”, Macromol Biosci, vol. 17, no. 11, 2017.